roman-milk/roman-milk.github.io/human-android.md

+===

- ****** Human Android Ch.
-11 ****** byStoryTeller07© Bob watched her fingering her pussy under the skirt.
+Bob watched her fingering her pussy under the skirt.
 There was something wrong with this.
 Or maybe, she had been hiding a nymphomaniac persona, behind a priggish image.
 Perhaps her husband couldn't cope with it any longer, so left, leaving her super frustrated.

  "Tell me what you want, horny slut," he asked, wishing he had a record of this, incase it later blew up in his face.